richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 ### 算法（algorithm）
 Not understanding these algorithms, the language (codes) these instructions are written in makes the objects appear more complicated—when in reality they are simply more complicated in a digital sphere than in a physical or mechanical interaction.[1-2]

+An algorithm is a set of rules or tasks that can be executed over and over again until a particular state is reached.
+In data sets, we use algorithms such as Bubble Sort, which sorts numeric values one after the other until all values are in ascending order.
+As new data sets arrive, they too can be sorted.
+If we think of the landscape architect as the author of an algorithm and the feedback loop consistently moving through that algorithm, then the possibilities of fast matter exponentially increases.
+If the landscape design process is continuous, and the algorithm is periodically updated in response to the feedback loop, then fast matter has even more potential to respond to specific site conditions, such as changing water flows, poor growth areas, or programming.
+With directives, the role of the landscape architect is to observe and direct, rather than create a final product.
+Kostas Terzidis calls algorithms a “vehicle for exploration.”21 Like the Game of Life, the designer must set the system into motion, watch it evolve, and then make adjustments or restart the game, as necessary.[1-15]

 ### 生成设计（generative design/modeling）